top of page

 Soft sci-fi vs. hard sci-fi.

-One advantage of this definition is that it gives us the means to better identify the "firmness" of the science-fiction stories.
-First, let's agree that the categories of soft and hard sci-fi are not discrete.
+One advantage of this definition is that it gives us the means to better identify the “firmness” of the science-fiction stories.
+First, let’s agree that the categories of soft and hard sci-fi are not discrete.
 It is more of a spectrum.
-Considering what I said earlier, there is a pretty straightforward way to think about soft and hard terms.
+Considering what I said earlier, there is a straightforward way to think about soft and hard terms.

 The closer nature is to the real world, the harder the sci-fi is.
 The further nature deviates from our physics, the softer the sci-fi is.

 Easy, right?
 If the laws of the universe are the same as ours, then the science is the same.
 And a different reality requires a particular science, which differs from ours.
-Looking at it this way, I would pair Alchemy with the softest of the sci-fi's, while something like The Martian is as hard as it can get.
+Looking at it this way, I would pair Alchemy with the softest of sci-fi, while something like The Martian is as hard as it can get.

 What about dystopia?